HOursH/OP-Rick-Bot/README.md

 # Please note the date that proves my bot is now running!
 # The project is not open source, so the source code cannot be displayed.
 This repository is only used to prove that the Bot is running, and there is also proof of dau+groups displayed on q.qq.com!
 # The bot's invitation address can only be used within QQ, but I'll show it anyway: https://qun.qq.com/qunpro/robot/qunshare?robot_uin=2854203971
+# I have also submitted a ticket containing a recorded video demonstrating how the bot works, as well as data from q.qq.com showing DAU+groups and the bot's backend interface when running: https://support.hypixel.net/hc/en-us/requests/1112969

 <img width="1493" height="1048" alt="image" src="https://github.com/user-attachments/assets/62b2a8e8-7b57-4c4c-aa85-80316b302f07" />
 <img width="909" height="507" alt="image" src="https://github.com/user-attachments/assets/37061ae6-cfe8-402b-bdf5-fea4feaf75e5" />